SharmilaNagarajan1/Kubernetes/serviceDemo/azureLoadBalancer/readme.md

-# Deploying a Node.js App in AKS with LoadBalancer Service
+# Deploying an App in AKS with LoadBalancer Service

 This guide demonstrates how to deploy a simple Node.js application in Azure Kubernetes Service (AKS) and expose it using a LoadBalancer service.